Turskyi/flutter_onion_architecture_counter/README.md

 [Jeffrey Palermo](https://jeffreypalermo.com/about/) in his article [The Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/).

-The default counter app is often criticized for its simplicity and lack of real-world applicability.
+The default "counter" app is often criticized for its simplicity and lack of real-world applicability.
 This example showcases a more maintainable and scalable approach, incorporating immutability, dependency injection, and reactive state management